Skip to product information

 With dry stamps of ADAGP and MAGRITTE Estate

-"The Masterpiece, or The Mysteries of the Horizon" is a significant work that symbolizes the representative reflections of René Magritte's later years.
+"The Masterpiece, or The Mysteries of the Horizon" is a significant work that symbolizes René Magritte's representative thoughts in his later years.

-Against an expansive horizon, three figures dressed in identical hats and coats stand quietly side-by-side.
-This composition, at first glance, appears simple and orderly.
-Yet, within its stillness, lies Magritte's characteristic deep mystery and intellectual unease.
+Against a vast horizon, three figures in identical hats and coats stand quietly side-by-side.
+This composition appears simple and orderly at first glance.
+However, within its tranquility lies Magritte's unique blend of profound mystery and intellectual unease.

-Each of the three figures faces a different direction, but their facial features are never clearly revealed.
-Despite the different perspectives—frontal, back, and profile—we ultimately cannot grasp the essence of these individuals.
+Each of the three figures faces a different direction, yet their faces are never clearly revealed.
+Despite the varying perspectives—front, back, and profile—we ultimately cannot grasp the essence of these individuals.

-What Magritte presents here is the decisive gap that exists between "seeing" and "knowing."
+What Magritte presents here is the decisive gap between "seeing" and "knowing."

-When we see something, we assume we understand it.
-However, Magritte quietly shows that what can be captured visually is not necessarily the truth itself.
+When we see something, we tend to assume we understand it.
+But Magritte subtly demonstrates that what is captured by sight is not necessarily the truth itself.

-The infinite space of the horizon symbolizes the boundary between reality and the unknown, the visible and the invisible, lending a philosophical breadth to the entire work.
+The horizon, an infinite expanse, symbolizes the boundary between reality and the unknown, the visible and the invisible, lending a philosophical breadth to the entire work.

-Its precise and restrained depiction, without exaggerating fantasy, rather prompts deep contemplation in the viewer.
+Its refined and restrained depiction, without exaggerating fantasy, rather encourages deep contemplation in the viewer.

-This work is a masterpiece that expresses, through an extremely concise image, the fundamental themes Magritte pondered throughout his life:
+This work is a masterpiece that expresses the fundamental themes Magritte pondered throughout his life—

 What is existence?